Improve Tool Efficiency

 Network monitoring and security tools need packet data to properly analyze the task at hand.
-Teams are typically tasked with getting more out of their existing tool investments, which becomes challenging with growing traffic volumes and legacy architecture.
+Financial IT Teams may be tasked with getting more out of their existing tool investments, which becomes challenging with growing traffic volumes and legacy architecture.

 • Network and security tools can themselves be oversubscribed.

 • Traffic growth outpaces existing tool capacity leading to reduced throughput and effectiveness

 To get the data to these tools, your options are spanning a port from your switch or utilizing a network TAP.
 At the same time, it is imperative to not negatively affect the performance of these tools or the connected network.